mlcommons/mobile_app_open/flutter/documentation/env-setup-ios.md

 [comment]: # (TODO add info about installing other tools)

-In order to automatically format your files you must have `clang-format` and `buildifier` in addition to build dependencies.
+To automatically format your files you must have `clang-format` and `buildifier` in addition to build dependencies.

 * `brew install clang-format`,
 * `brew install buildifier`